 Student Handbook: Section 1: Mission and Purpose

 This Student Handbook contains helpful information, guides, and directories.
-It also contains policy statements and regulations, which every Daemen College student is expected to follow.
-Each student is responsible for knowing and observing the contents of both this handbook and the Daemen College Catalog.
+It also contains policy statements and regulations, which every Daemen University student is expected to follow.
+Each student is responsible for knowing and observing the contents of both this handbook and the Daemen University Catalog.

-Daemen College (DC) is happy to welcome you to our campus community.
+Daemen University (DU) is happy to welcome you to our campus community.
 The administration, faculty, and staff hope each year will be enjoyable and that you will choose to take advantage of the many opportunities for learning, growth, and development both inside and outside the classroom.
-Your years at Daemen College will be among the most important and rewarding in your life.
+Your years at Daemen University will be among the most important and rewarding in your life.

-Since college provides you not only with formal education, but also with the time to explore, meet new people, and become a leader in the campus community, we hope you will get involved in the many enriching intellectual, social, cultural, and spiritual opportunities available to you here at Daemen College.
+Since university provides you not only with formal education, but also with the time to explore, meet new people, and become a leader in the campus community, we hope you will get involved in the many enriching intellectual, social, cultural, and spiritual opportunities available to you here at Daemen University.

 This handbook provides detailed and important information about campus policies, procedures, and practices.
-The Student Affairs staff is here to assist you in growing into the independence of life beyond home and college.
+The Student Affairs staff is here to assist you in growing into the independence of life beyond home and university.
 We look forward to supporting you and challenging you as you fulfill your academic and professional dreams at Daemen.
-We are confident your DC experience will be demanding, fulfilling and rewarding.
+We are confident your DU experience will be demanding, fulfilling, and rewarding.

 With a Daemen education, students will acquire the skill to solve problems creatively and think critically.
 They will be comfortable with diversity and will recognize the importance of a global perspective.
 They will be able to work with others and be invigorated by environments that present challenges and demand innovation.
 Daemen students are expected to be active participants in their own education and informed citizens who understand that learning is a life-long journey.

-At the heart of Daemen's integrated learning experience is the relationship that can develop between the College's faculty and its students.
-Daemen prides itself on maintaining a student-centered atmosphere and a close professional and collaborative association among all members of the College community.
-Assisted by a supportive faculty, Daemen students are encouraged to pursue goals beyond their initial expectations, to respond to academic challenges, and to develop habits of mind that enrich their lives and their community.
+At the heart of Daemen's integrated learning experience is the relationship that can develop between the University's faculty and its students.
+Daemen prides itself on maintaining a student-centered atmosphere and a close professional and collaborative association among all members of the University community.
+Assisted by a supportive faculty, Daemen students are encouraged to pursue goals beyond their initial expectations, to respond to academic challenges, and to develop habits of mind that will enrich their lives as well as those of their community.

-The College President has assigned day-to-day responsibilities for the implementation and administration of this policy to the Associate Vice President for Academic Affairs, who shall be the College’s Equal Opportunity and Affirmative Action Officer and Title IX Coordinator.
-Any questions concerning this policy and any complaints of discrimination should be communicated to the Associate Vice President for Academic Affairs, Dr. Kathleen Boone, Duns Scotus Hall, Room 102, 716-839-8301, email@example.com.
+The University President has assigned day-to-day responsibilities for the implementation and administration of this policy to the Chief Diversity Officer and Director of Diversity and Inclusion, Tiffany Hamilton, who is the University’s Equal Opportunity and Affirmative Action Officer.
+Any questions concerning this policy and any complaints of discrimination should be communicated to the EOAA Officer, Duns Scotus, Room 115, Telephone 716-839-7699, firstname.lastname@example.org.

 A student also has the right to file a complaint of discrimination with the Office for Civil Rights (OCR) of the U.S. Department of Education.
 Complaints are to be filed within 180 calendar days of the alleged act of discrimination and may be made to the New York regional office of OCR: